Upcoming Training Seminars

 Field Instructor Training Seminars

-The seven-day training seminar is an opportunity for applicants to learn about Deschutes Wilderness Therapy, develop the necessary basic skills, demonstrate their strengths and their individual personalities, and determine if Deschutes Wilderness Therapy is the right fit for both applicant and DWT.
-After completing the orientation and assessment by our field leadership, chosen applicants are offered a job and a $1,000 stipend.
+The seven-day training seminar is an opportunity for new hires to learn about Deschutes Wilderness Therapy, develop the necessary basic skills, demonstrate their strengths and individual personalities, and be introduced to a Deschutes culture and lifestyle of a Deschutes Wilderness Therapy Field Instructor!

 Here is what the training will include: